Constipated? 5 Tips To Get Things Moving

 Fibre is essential for bowel health as it adds bulk to your stools, helping to rid the body of waste products.
 Consume a diet rich in plant foods such as fresh fruit and vegetables, including lots of leafy greens.
 A delicious way to get more fibre is to enjoy my Green Smoothie, my Green Detox Smoothie, or my Gut Healing Smoothie.

 3) Repopulate your gut with good bacteria

 An imbalance of unwanted/bad bacteria to good bacteria can also cause constipation.
-Try incorporating more fermented foods into your diet, learn to enjoy kefir, sauerkraut, kimchi, kombutcha or miso.
-These foods are rich in probiotics, enzymes, vitamins and minerals which will boost the good bacteria in your digestive tract.
-You could also try supplementing with a condition specific probiotic (I recommend seeking help from a nutritionist or naturopath to help guide you on the right probiotic for your condition).
+Try incorporating more fermented foods into your diet, learn to enjoy kefir, sauerkraut, kimchi, kombucha or miso.
+These foods are rich in probiotics, enzymes, vitamins, and minerals which will boost the good bacteria in your digestive tract.
+You could also try supplementing with a condition-specific probiotic (I recommend seeking help from a nutritionist or naturopath to help guide you on the right probiotic for your condition).

 4) Drink lemon water upon waking

 Kick start your digestion!
 Your body works hard detoxifying overnight.
 Drinking a glass of warm water with fresh lemon juice helps to stimulate the production of bile, which acts as a natural laxative and increased stomach acid allowing your body to break down food more effectively.

 5) Stress less, or just ‘let go’!